 The Augustinian archives are the memories of our Irish province.
 As such, they have been generated by Augustinian Friars over many years.
 Therefore, we are committed to preserving these important historical records of Augustinian life.
-Additionally, our historical records are significant within the wider Irish context, as they trace social, political and economic change, within Ireland.
+Additionally, our historical records are significant within the wider Irish context, as they trace social, political and economic change within Ireland.
 Furthermore, our archives contain an international element, as many of our Friars have travelled on the missions.
 For instance, Augustinian Friars have journeyed as far as Ecuador, Nigeria and Kenya.
 In doing so, our friars have spent much of their lives living with the peoples of these countries.
-Consequently, we have records from our friars’ many travels around the world.
+Consequently, we have records from our friars’ many travels worldwide.

 International Online Resources

 Connect to the General Curia’s online resources Here.
 From here you can find collections of various materials, which the Order has made available for online viewing.